FullStack-HY/FullStack-Hy.github.io/src/content/4/en/part4d.md

 ### Problems of Token-based authentication

 Token authentication is pretty easy to implement, but it contains one problem.
 Once the API user, eg. a React app gets a token, the API has a blind trust to the token holder.
-What if the access rights of the token holder should be revoken?
+What if the access rights of the token holder should be revoked?

 There are two solutions to the problem.
 Easier one is to limit the validity period of a token: